toUpperCase78/formula1-datasets/README.md

 Hello there!
 Here is my dataset project about Formula 1 World Championship, which is one of the most prestigious motorsport discipline and is spectated by millions of people worldwide on live, TV or online sources.

-As I like data science nowadays and have been following F1 for over a decade, then I've decided to create some appropriate datasets to enable analyses on drivers and teams in terms of their race results throughout the seasons.
+As a data science enthusiat and following F1 for over a decade, then I've decided to create appropriate datasets to enable analyses on drivers and teams in terms of their race results throughout the seasons.

 All these data are obtained from Formula 1 Official [Web Site](https://www.formula1.com/), plus Codemasters F1 Games.

-### Featured Datasets
+## Featured Datasets

 Here are the datasets you can find: